 So what’s the best strategy?

-The best strategy is to establish your online presence through selling on your own e-Commerce site and expanding to as many online marketplaces as feasible.
+The best strategy is to establish your online presence by selling on your own e-Commerce site and expanding to as many online marketplaces as feasible.

 And we’re going to discuss exactly how to do that.

-Ok, so to summarize, there are a ton of benefits of selling on online marketplaces.
+Ok, so to summarize, there are a ton of benefits to selling on online marketplaces.

 What are some general marketing strategies for online selling platforms?